ordercloud-api/ordercloud-javascript-catalyst/README.md

 // However, process.env.OC_API_CLIENTS_WITH_ACCESS must be defined (comma-separated). router.post('api/checkout/payment', withOcUserAuth(createPaymentHandler))

-// Permits tokens with any roles, user type, and client ID.
-Not recomended for normal uses. router.post('api/checkout/payment', withOcUserAuth(createPaymentHandler, [], [], ["*"]))
+// Same as above except the "*" character gives access to any client ID.
+This can be a serious security hole, so only do if you understand the consequences. router.post('api/checkout/payment', withOcUserAuth(createPaymentHandler, [], [], ["*"]))

 function createPaymentHandler(req, res, next) {